How has it come to this

 It was a woman at the checkout buying coconut oil.
 She had put it in her bag, with all the other groceries she was purchasing when she noticed that the seal on the bottle underneath the screw top lid containing the coconut oil had come lose.
 Why she had decided to check this I do not know.
 Why she chose to do it at the checkout, thereby holding me and any number of people up I also do not know.

 “‘I’ll just go back and get a replacement,’” she said to the checkout girl.
 What could the checkout girl do?
 The lady in front of me sighed.
 She was a polite middle class lady who would not want to create a fuss and, upon reflection, could very well have been a part of a double act.
 Their appearance was almost identical, not their features you understand, the centre of attention was much older.
 It was the way they were turned out, they were in perfect harmony, down to the boots.
 Looking back on it now, it unnerves me.

 I was next in line, and at the risk of appearing culturally meaningless in these post modern times, when the appearance of something is at least as important as the importance of something, my presentation was one of a series of chaotic arrangements.
 I just wanted milk.

-She returned a few minutes later with three more bottles of coconut oil, I suppose, to be sure, checked all of them for leaks, their seals for firm contact, the lids for who knows why.
+She returned a few minutes later with three more bottles of coconut oil and, I suppose, to be sure, checked all of them for leaks, their seals for firm contact, the lids for who knows what.
 She’d take one of them and the checkout girl, new to it all, would have to take the surplus back to the shelves.